OWASP/www-chapter-kuala-lumpur/migrated_content.md

 to join us at our chapter meetings.

-**NOTE: OWASP now promote for who want to become Official Members for Jakarta Chapter.
+**NOTE: OWASP now promote for who want to become Official Members for Kuala Lumpur Chapter.
 You can get special rate and discount and get email
 @owasp.org with 25GB space.
 Please register at here as individual([Memberships](https://www.owasp.org/index.php/Membership)) and to see the example how to